Questions and Answers about COVID-19 Vaccines

 Long COVID, also known as post-COVID conditions or long-term COVID, is characterized by long-lasting symptoms related to previous SARS-CoV-2 infection.
 Symptoms can last for weeks or months after viral clearance and resolution of the initial infection.
 Examples of the types of symptoms that affected individuals report include fatigue, difficulty thinking or concentrating (“brain fog”), headache, change in or loss of taste or smell, dizziness, heart palpitations, chest pain, shortness of breath, cough, joint or muscle pain, anxiety, depression, sleep problems, feelings like “pins and needles,” diarrhea or stomach pain, rash, changes in menstrual cycle, or fever.
 Symptoms sometimes appear or worsen after physical or mental activity.
 People, particularly those who experienced severe COVID-19 infections, may also develop new chronic conditions, such as diabetes, heart conditions or neurological conditions.

 Scientists continue to research long COVID.
-Currently, three theories about the causes have been put forth, one or more of which are likely causing the prolonged symptoms:
+Current theories about the causes include:

 • Blood clots (specifically microclots) caused by infection in an array of body organs

-Watch this short video in which Dr. Offit discusses what we are learning about long COVID and how these three possibilities would be resolved by different approaches to treatment.
+Watch this short video in which Dr. Offit discusses what we are learning about long COVID and how some of these possibilities would be resolved by different approaches to treatment.

 Does a vaccinated person present a risk to an unvaccinated person?

-Vaccinated people do not shed virus as a result of vaccination.
-Neither the COVID-19 mRNA nor the adenovirus vaccines are composed of live viruses, so there is no infectious virus to spread from a vaccinated person to someone else.
-The same is true of the newer vaccine, Novavax, which is composed of the single spike protein.
+Vaccinated people do not shed virus following vaccination.
+COVID-19 vaccines do not contain live viruses, nor do they cause production of whole viral particles.
+As such, there is no infectious virus to spread from a vaccinated person to someone else.

 But a vaccinated person can still be infected and potentially spread the virus to others.
 If they do not have symptoms, they may spread the virus without even knowing they are infected.
 While vaccinated individuals who become infected can be a source of viral spread, they do not appear to spread as much virus as unvaccinated individuals who become infected because their immune response is able to respond to the infection more quickly – shortening the length of infection and, therefore, the amount of virus produced.